 In the modern event calendar, you have this option to set organizer Payment.
 This especially can be a helpful feature for the programs and events of non-profit organizations.

-Using this features, revenues from the event can now go directly to the organizers account.
-You can set payment accounts for your events.
+Also, using this features, revenues from the event can now go directly to the organizers account.
+And, you can set payment accounts for your events.

 Here, we are going to show how to set up this feature and also explain how it works.

 It was added to Modern Events Calendar version 4.4.0 and higher.

 First, enable the booking system:

 Then, a new option, “Enable Organizer Payment Module”, is added to Modern Events Calendar’s Settings > Payment Gateways.
 Keep in mind that in order to set a particular account for the events, you should first choose one of the Payment Gateways (PayPal, Stripe) from the top menu.

 By enabling this option you will notice two changes in the plugin:

 - Single event back-end page,